Timtim123456789012/12345/README.md

 ## Licenses
 This Project is an open-source project.
 However, please leave my name inside your project when you fork this repository.

+## Share this project!
+Please share this project with the hashtag '#SaveTheInternet' or '#NetNeutrality'!
+Also, don't forget to share the link `https://proxy.school`.

 **Thanks.**